edgecollective/edge-zettel/index.md

 <div id="blurb">

-What would it mean to decolonize all aspects of our vital infrastructure today, or in the future?
+What would it mean to decolonize our vital infrastructure?
 Water?
 Food?
 Energy?
 Communications?
 What alternatives are there to the status quo that might be built soon -- or are being built already -- or could be recovered from the past?

 <b>Convivial</b> is a series of investigations and conversations focused on the idea of <b>decolonizing technology</b> in an array of contexts; on the project of avoiding exploitation, regaining control and autonomy, and supporting more democratic, collaborative, cooperative approaches to infrastructure upon which all of us rely.